Conte-Ecology/basinCharacteristics/atmosphericDeposition/README.md

 NADP Atmospheric Deposition
 ===========================

-This script produces rasters representing the atmospheric deposition of various compounds.
+This script produces continuous rasters representing the atmospheric deposition of various compounds.
+The raster values are the total annual wet atmospheric deposition in kg/ha.

 ## Data Sources